-- The Depositor agrees to provide the Custodian with information necessary for the Custodian to prepare any reports required under sections 408(i) and Regulations sections 1.408-5 and 1.408-6. - The Custodian agrees to submit to the IRS and Depositor the reports prescribed by the IRS.
+- 1. The participant agrees to provide the Custodian with all information necessary to prepare any reports required by sections 408(i) and 408(l) (2) and Regulations sections 1.408-5 and 1.408-6. - 2.
+The Custodian agrees to submit to the IRS and participant the reports prescribed by the IRS. - 3.
+The Custodian also agrees to provide the participant's employer the summary description described in section 408(I)(2) unless this SIMPLE IRA is a transfer SIMPLE IRA.